zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 > **Note**: In an Oracle-provided environment, you are not granted privileges to use the Data Discovery and Data Masking features with your database.

 Begin by registering your Autonomous Transaction Database (ATP) with Oracle Data Safe.
 After registering it, run the `load-data-safe-sample-data_admin.sql` SQL script to load sample data into your database.
 This script creates several tables with sample data that you can use to practice with the Oracle Data Safe features.
 It also enables the Data Masking feature on your database.
 Keep in mind, however, that to use Data Masking with your database, it is not enough to just enable Data Masking on the database.
-You also require the Discovery and Masking privilege on your database in the Oracle Data Safe Console.
+You also require permissions in IAM.

 Next, access Oracle Data Safe in Oracle Cloud Infrastructure and view the list of registered target databases to which you have access.
-Access and review both the Security Center and the Oracle Data Safe Console.
-You can access all features through either interface.
+Access and review Security Center.
+You can access all features through this interface.

 Estimated Lab Time: 30 minutes